akruszewski/gibl/manuscript/chapter1.md

 Hashing, however, is simpler than the encryption schemes described above.
 One example of a hashing function is to return the length of characters - {$$}H(\text{"abc"}) = 3{/$$}, but also {$$}H(\text{"bcd"}) = 3{/$$}.
 This means that we don't have a way to retrieve the original value just by using the return value 3.

-As we mentioned earlier, the reason to use such a technique is that they have some interesting properties, such as providing us with the so-called notion proof-of-work.
+As we mentioned earlier, the reason to use such a technique is that they have some interesting properties, such as providing us with the so-called notion proof of work.

 I> ### Definition 10
 I>
 I> Mining is the process of validating transactions.
 For this effort, successful miners obtain money as a reward.

-Hashcash is one kind of a proof-of-work system[^ch1n3].
+Hashcash is one kind of a proof of work system[^ch1n2].
 We will use it to implement mining.
 We will see how this algorithm works in detail in the later chapters where we will implement it.

 Hashing functions have another useful property that allows connecting two or more distinct blocks by having the information `current-hash` and `previous-hash` in each block.
 For example, `block-1` may have a hash such as `123456` and `block-2` may have a hash such as `345678`.
 Now, `block-2`'s `previous-hash` will be `block-1`'s `current-hash`, that is, `123456` - thus we've linked these two blocks.